mukeshpanchal27/google-listings-and-ads/README.md

 Run E2E testing:

 -   `npm run test:e2e` to run the test in headless mode.
+-   `npm run test:e2e -- --ui` to run the test in UI mode, which is convenient for development and debugging.
 -   `npm run test:e2e-dev` to run the tests in Chromium browser.

 To remove the Docker container and images (this will **delete everything** in the WordPress Docker container):